 DO I NEED FOOT ORTHOTICS?

-The first thing to clarify is the difference between an insert you can by in the store and a Foot Orthotic.
+The first thing to clarify is the difference between an insert you can buy in the store and a foot orthotic.

 - Inserts that you can buy in stores without a prescription can provide cushioning and support.
 They may be made of materials like gel, plastic, or foam.
 Inserts fit into your shoes.
 But they’re not custom-made for your feet.
 They can provide arch support or extra cushioning on the heel, around the toes, or for your entire foot.
 Inserts might make your shoes more comfortable but aren’t designed to correct foot problems.